prataprc/prataprc.github.io/_posts/2013-05-18-blog-with-pagd.md

   move around.
 - by committing to the repository, my article gets published.
-- basic features like, wiki-style markup, code highlighting, referring to image URL, etc ... are important.
+- basic features like, wiki-style markup, code highlighting, referring to image URL, etc are important.
 - customizable layouts and templates.

 And found that github can address some of those.
 It can host static sites for me - even plain old HTML files, and [pagd][pagd-link] filled up the remaining requirements.
-Please note that techniques explained here are suitable for folks who are using a linux distribution or Mac OS-X and comfortable with shell interface.
+Please note that techniques explained here are suitable for folks who are using a Linux distribution or Mac OS-X and comfortable with shell interface.

 How do I setup my blog site ?